Tips for baby massage at home. Massaging your baby is a simple way to build a connection between you and your baby. It’s easy to learn.

 There are a few instances in which we wouldn’t massage babies (for example after immunisations, or if they have a fever, broken skin, etc), but babies love to be massaged.

-Your baby should be alert and ready for a massage.
+Your baby should be alert, awake and in a playful mood, ready for a massage.

-If they cry pick them up for a little cuddle, and then try again.
+If they cry pick them up for a little reassurance, and then try again.

 If they are telling you they don’t feel like a massage right now, check they are warm enough, not hungry or too tired.